ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

 ```

 The first stream (`stream_in_dev`) will be converted into a lookup table that is used when handling the second stream.
-This lookup table will contain which device is installed in on what floor.
+This lookup table will contain which device is installed on which floor.
 ```java
     KTable<String, String> streamKtableDev = sourceDev
         .groupByKey()